timo95/stash-checker/README.md

 ## Installation

-You need a browser plugin like [Tampermonkey](https://www.tampermonkey.net/) to run userscripts.
+You need a browser plugin like [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/) to run userscripts.

 The newest release of Stash Checker can be found in the release section to the right.
 Opening `index.prod.user.js` under `Assets` should prompt Tampermonkey to install the script.